aolney/ct-modular-book/docs/05-fun-mod-basic-concepts.md

 When signals don't work as expected, it can be hard to  figure out why.
 One of the best tools you can use to diagnose problems is an oscilloscope.
 Oscilloscopes display voltages over time, so they are great for displaying modular signals, including rapidly changing signals like audio.
-A bench oscilloscope is shown in Figure \@ref(fig:oscilloscope), but several modular manufacturers have created compact oscilloscopes that fit into a case, and you can also use computer software if you have a DC coupled audio interface.
+A bench oscilloscope is shown in Figure \@ref(fig:oscilloscope), but several modular manufacturers have created compact oscilloscopes that fit into a case, and you can also use a software oscilloscope if you have a DC coupled audio interface.
 Another great tool for diagnosing problems is the manual for the module in question.
 If the signal in the oscilloscope looks correct, then it's likely you have a misconception about the type of signal the module is expecting.